O. B. Clarence: West End and Broadway

 Clarence reappeared in London, at the Savoy in June 1911, playing Lord Feenix in Dombey and Son, and subsequently Jingle in Two Peeps at Pickwick.
 In the same year he married Hilda Bessie Forscutt; they had one daughter.
-In 1912 his parts included a rare title role: Kipps in a dramatisation of H. G. Wells's novel.
+In 1912, his parts included a rare title role: Kipps in a dramatisation of H. G. Wells's novel.
 Between then and 1919 he appeared in London and the provinces in mostly modern plays, and in January 1920 he returned to the US, playing in three plays in Broadway for the rest of that year and into 1921.

 At the Everyman in May 1922 he played William in Bernard Shaw's You Never Can Tell, subsequently playing the same part in Zurich and Geneva, and in 1924 he played one of the roles most closely identified with him: the Inquisitor in Shaw's Saint Joan.
 The Times said of his performance:

 The following year he played Firs in Nigel Playfair's production of The Cherry Orchard at the Lyric Theatre, Hammersmith.
 For the rest of the 1920s he appeared mostly in new West End plays ("most of which are now forgotten" according to The Times) though he played Lord Sands and Cranmer in Henry VIII in Lewis Casson's 1925 production, starring Sybil Thorndike, and Lord Ogleby in The Clandestine Marriage in 1928.

 The rest of Clarence's long career followed a similar pattern: playing old men in ephemeral new plays in the West End and on Broadway, with occasional appearances in the classics, both old and new.
 These included a second run as the Inquisitor in Saint Joan (1931), Mazzini Dunn in Heartbreak House (1932), George Booth in The Voysey Inheritance (1934) and Sir William Gower in Trelawny of the 'Wells' (1938).
-In 1939 Clarence played Polonius in Tyrone Guthrie's modern-dress and uncut Hamlet with Alec Guinness in the title role.
+In 1939, Clarence played Polonius in Tyrone Guthrie's modern-dress and uncut Hamlet with Alec Guinness in the title role.
 He played Firs again in 1941 in a production by Guthrie at the New Theatre, and Old Hardcastle in She Stoops to Conquer in 1943 and 1945.

 Clarence retired from the stage in 1945 and made the last of his many film appearances in 1948.
-He died in Hove, Sussex, on 2 October 1955, at the age of 85.
+He died in Hove, Sussex, on 2 October 1955, aged 85.